Ways to Deal With Feeling Overwhelmed

 All too often I hear people say, “I can’t believe they didn’t include me in that meeting!”
 However, upon further reflection, people often realize that they actually didn’t need to be there and that an e-mail update about the meeting is enough.
 Understanding what role you play on a team and the importance of your participation is the sign of a mature person who doesn’t think they’re so special that they need to be in all the meetings.

-This week, see if your meetings are actually producing the kinds of results that will move your company forward.
+Ask yourself if your meetings are actually producing the kinds of results that will move your company forward.
 Are people spending way too much time talking about things and ideas but never actually delivering anything?
 What about your most creative and innovative people?
 Are you encouraging them to test their ideas?
 Or are you extinguishing their creativity by telling them all the reasons their ideas won’t work?
 Are you piling on too many processes that weigh down their desire and commitment to create something new and exciting?
 Are your intentions and expectations about meetings clear to everyone?
 If you want people to come together to exchange ideas, state that up front.
 Also, don’t add people into a meeting just because you’re afraid they’ll feel slighted if you leave them out.
 Do they actually have a significant role to play in the outcome of the meeting?

 What about the amount of time it takes your company to go from an initial design concept to the actual delivery of a product?
 Does it take weeks, months or maybe even years?
 Do you see your competitors whizzing by you at lightening speed as you sit in meetings talking about how to get things done?